 More than seven months after its creation by Novak Djokovic, the PTPA — a players’ union formed as an alternative to the ATP, continues to divide the players.
 Those divisions have been amplified during the Miami Open, where discussions related to prize money have cause tensions to rise.

 The Professional Tennis Players Association was launched in the summer of 2020 at the US Open.
 Three months later, by the time of the Nitto ATP Finals, it was identified as a direct rival to the ATP Tour.
-Things only appear to have got worse this March at the Miami Open, where Vasek Pospisil alleged that ATP chairman Andrea Gaudenzi yelled at him for an hour and a half at a pre-tournament meeting.
+ATP-PTPA relations only appeared to get worse this March at the Miami Open, where Vasek Pospisil alleged that ATP chairman Andrea Gaudenzi yelled at him for an hour and a half at a pre-tournament meeting.

 Needless to say, the PTPA has become a major topic of tension on the men’s tennis circuit.

 Although the PTPA does not officially refer to itself as a union, it is difficult to view it as anything other than that.
 It presents itself as a group defending the interests of pro players, with that being its one and only objective.

 Dating back to November, it has been clear that it is just about impossible for a player to support both the PTPA and the ATP.
 Djokovic had indicated, after his loss to Daniil Medvedev during the group stage of the ATP Finals in London, that the ATP did not allow him to run for the Players Council if he was part of another group such as the PTPA.

 Novak Djokovic had more quotes, very interesting, in Serbian, about his return to the @atptour council with @VasekPospisil, and the fact that they will continue PTPA anyway.
 Thread 👇 pic.twitter.com/216ZTO5B3u

 A few weeks later, Kevin Anderson confirmed to us — on behalf of the players on the board — that he felt it was out of the question to work with the PTPA.